 Our ability to grow through acquisitions depends, in part, on NRG's ability to identify and present us with acquisition opportunities.
-NRG established Yield to hold and acquire a diversified suite of power generating assets in the United States.
-Although NRG has agreed to grant us a right of first offer with respect to certain power generation assets that NRG may elect to sell in the future (as described in "Certain Relationships and Related Party Transactions-Right of First Offer"), NRG will be under no obligation to sell the NRG ROFO Assets or to accept any related offer from us.
+NRG established Yieldco to hold and acquire a diversified suite of power generating assets in the United States.
+Although NRG has agreed to grant us a right of first offer with respect to certain power generation assets that NRG may elect to sell in the future (as described in "Certain Relationships and Related Party Transactions-Right of First Offer"), NRG will be under no obligation to sell the NRG ROFO Assets or to accept any related offer from us and such right of first offer will be subject to certain exceptions.
 Furthermore, NRG has no obligation to source acquisition opportunities specifically for us.
 In addition, NRG has not agreed to commit to us any minimum level of dedicated resources for the pursuit of renewable power-related acquisitions.
 There are a number of factors which could materially and adversely impact the extent to which suitable acquisition opportunities are made available from NRG, including: